 Joanna Huling is a dedicated educator, and is the Founder and Music Director of the Mercury Rising Percussion Ensemble, which is a supplemental program open to all percussion students that provides opportunities for students to perform and play a large variety of percussion instruments in an ensemble setting.
 She instructs a busy private studio and has served as Percussion Faculty at the International School of Music in Bethesda, MD and the Music and Arts Center in Ellicott City, MD.

-Joanna offers private percussion lessons in her spacious and professionally-equipped Amherst studio with emphasis on general percussion, all mallet instruments, drum set, timpani, and hand percussion.
-Many of her students have successfully auditioned for numerous advanced programs in Maryland, including the Baltimore School for the Arts, Maryland All State Band (Junior and Senior), Maryland Youth Symphony Orchestra, Howard County GT Bands, and various music festivals.
+Joanna offers private percussion lessons in her professionally-equipped Columbia studio with emphasis on general percussion, all mallet instruments, drum set, timpani, and hand percussion.
+Many of her students have successfully auditioned for numerous advanced programs in Maryland, including the Baltimore School for the Arts, Maryland All State Band (Junior and Senior), Maryland Youth Symphony Orchestra, Howard County GT Bands, and various music festivals including Interlochen and Summer @ Eastman.

 Areas of Study